qlack/QLACK-Base-Application/README.md

 # QLACK-Base-Application

 The QLACK Base Application is a full-stack blueprint, featuring Angular and Spring Boot.
-You can start your new project by cloning this repo and then built on top of the blueprint.
+You can start your new project by cloning this repo and then built on top of it.

 ## Features